PaulZC/F9P_RAWX_Logger/SOFTWARE.md

 if you want to take advantage of this.
 By default, the NeoPixel needs to be connected to D13 (sharing the pin with the on-board red LED).

 Use the library manager filter text box to search for "Adafruit NeoPixel".
 Hover over the line which says "Adafruit NeoPixel Library" and click "Install".

-### SparkFun Ublox Library

-The [Arduino folder](https://github.com/PaulZC/F9P_RAWX_Logger/tree/master/Arduino) also contains an Arduino sketch called RAWX_Logger_F9P_I2C.
-This code is a little more experimental than the main Logger code, but is also more efficient.
-It uses the [SparkFun Ublox library](https://github.com/sparkfun/SparkFun_Ublox_Arduino_Library) to communicate with the ZED-F9P over its I2C port.
-All of the message configuration is done over I2C, leaving the UART port clear for the RAWX messages themselves.
-This has the significant advantage that the UBX message acknowledgements go over I2C instead of UART, meaning there is no chance of accidentally logging them with the RAWX data.

-Use the library manager filter text box to search for "SparkFun Ublox".
-Hover over the line which says "SparkFun Ublox Library" and click "Install".

 You can now close the library manager.